Data protection & management for SaaS | W. Curtis Preston - Chief Technical Evangelist Druva

 What is Druva doing?

 Curtis: Well, if you’ve got a data center, laptops, mobile devices, SaaS solutions, or stuff running in the cloud, you’ve got to protect that, right?
 You’ve got to back that up.
 You have to be able to recover it.
-You’ve also got to, especially if you’re talking about cloud, you have to do DR too.
+You’ve also got to, especially if you’re talking about cloud.
+You have to do DR too.
 But it’s just I think it’s a little bit easier to do DR in the cloud.
 It’s a bit harder to do DR for a data center.
 So if you are going to come up with a new solution, you basically have two choices.
-You can buy some hardware and software and run it yourself on-premises or use a SaaS service.
+You can buy hardware and software and run it on-premises or use a SaaS service.

 Now, you know, SaaS has taken over the rest of the world, hardly anybody here uses on-prem exchange, right?
 They use Microsoft 360.
 People use Salesforce, etc., and we’re just bringing the world of SaaS to data protection.
 So if somebody wants to protect any of those environments I just mentioned, they must sign up for the service.
 They don’t have to install any software or hardware.
 They don’t have to manage any of that, either.

 It is self-maintaining in the background.
 In fact, because our cloud-native services automatically spawn and die, I guess it would be the opposite of spawning to meet the customers’ needs at that moment.
 And then we just charge you based on the number of things you do.
-So if it’s a cloud resource, we’re typically charging you per seed or VM.
+So if it’s a cloud resource, we typically charge you per seed or VM.
 If it’s a data center, we’re charging you for the number of gigabits stored on your behalf after de-duplication.

 How did you start your career?